okeyonyia/serverless_auth/README.md

 Access to the backend urls is based on the `owner_uuid` attribute of the user.
 * For the dev token, this is part of the payload of the JWT token.
-* For the Cognito token, you should lookup the token by retrieving it from another lambda.
+* For the Cognito token, you should lookup the `owner_uuid` by retrieving it from another lambda, based on the `sub` field from the payload of the JWT token.
 The arn for that lambda is available in [the config](src/authorizer_lambda/config.py), and the expected request and response from the lambda are defined as the `OwnerRequest` and `OwnerResponse` in [the models](src/authorizer_lambda/models.py).
 Your code should assume this lambda exists.
 But since it doesn't (at least not in a way that is accessible to you), you write both the code to call the lambda, and to make unittests which mock the library that handles the lambda's request/response.

 The output of your code should contain a policy based on the methodArn, allowing `arn:aws:execute-api:us-east-1:349228585176:aovoxtdoh3/sunrise_backend_api_gw_stage_dev/*/api/{owner_uuid}/*`